mmmaia/helpcenter-qa-app/README.md

 # Help Center QA

-This Flask app for [Help Center QA](https://github.com/mmmaia/helpcenter-qa).
+This is a Flask app for [Help Center QA](https://github.com/mmmaia/helpcenter-qa).

 ## Running Locally